PaulaSawczuk/GroupProject-UGT-FEAS/README.md

    - Click to choose desired format.

    ###### ii). *Download File*
-   - Once the user has selected the desired format,and click the Download button, the image will automatically be saved to your computer in the Downloads folder.
+   - Once the user has selected the desired format,and click the "Download" button, the image will automatically be saved to your computer in the Downloads folder.

 #### 3. View Menu

-To access view-related options, click the View menu item (**A**) located in the top menu bar.
+To access view-related options, click the "View" menu (**A**) located on the top of the menu bar..

 ![View TopBar](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/View_TopBar.png)

 ##### a).
 Customise

 ###### i).
 Open Customisation
-- CLick the Customise button (**B**) to open the customisation panel, which will appear on the left side of the application window.
+- Click the "Customise" button (**B**) to open the customisation panel, which will appear on the left side of the application window.

 ![View Customise](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/View_Customise.png)